 So, it turns out, using the refined email marketing software (check out our post on choosing it here) and writing the most creative copy isn’t enough to ensure success for your email marketing efforts.
 What matters, then?
 Read on for our easy-to-follow list of email marketing do’s and don’ts for your successful email campaigns to top the list of read and expected, and turn your subscribers into loyal customers.

 DO Focus on a single topic

 It is confusing for your readers if you try to pay attention to multiple points within one email.
-They may end up clicking one of the links or switch to another message in the inbox.
+They may end up clicking one of the links or switching to another message in the inbox.

 DO Make it personal

 You’ve definitely heard it hundreds of times that including a person’s name in the email works to your benefit, and you even may try to put it in the email subject line.
 However, this is not the only means of personalizing your email.
-Thanks to user segmentation capabilities, you can create a few messages to target certain groups of your subscribers with maximally personalized offers for better conversion rate.
+Thanks to user segmentation capabilities, you can create a few messages to target certain groups of your subscribers with maximally personalized offers for a better conversion rate.

 DO Provide useful info

-You want people to open your emails?
+Do you want people to open your emails?
 Give them the reason to!
 Instead of sending another message shouting “I am here to sell you something”, include the information that is worth reading.
-It can be news, a tip, a funny/educating/review video etc - and then you can paste your sales pitch.
-Experiment with the types of content your users would most willingly respond to, and you’ll finally manage to stand out of the crowd.
+It can be news, a tip, a funny/educating/review video, etc. - and then you can paste your sales pitch.
+Experiment with the types of content your users would most willingly respond to, and you’ll finally manage to stand out from the crowd.